Exploring Abu Simbel: A Visitor's Guide

 The 12-meter-high facade is hewn from the rock in imitation of a pylon with a cavetto cornice (now missing).
 In the rock face, the Royal Steward and Scribe Iuni of Heracleopolis, who was probably in charge of the construction of the Abu Simbel temples, had himself represented in the act of demonstrating his devotion to his royal and divine master.

-Six colossal ten-meter-high statues dominate the entrance facade depicting Ramses and Queen Nefertari.
-Unusually, the queen is the same size as the king.
+Six colossal ten-meter-high statues dominate the entrance facade depicting Ramses II and Queen Nefertari.
+Unusually, the queen is the same size as the pharaoh.
 Flanking the statues are smaller figures of the royal children, the princesses (depicted with their left foot advanced in front of them) being larger than the Princes.

-The entranceway leads into an almost square Hypostyle Hall, divided into three aisles by six pillars, on the fronts of which are sistra with the head of the cow-eared goddess Hathor.
+The entrance leads into an almost square Hypostyle Hall, divided into three aisles by six pillars, on the fronts of which are sistra with the head of the cow-eared goddess Hathor.
 On the other sides of the pillars are figures of the royal couple and various deities.

 Don't Miss: The mural reliefs are simpler and less colorful than those in the Great Temple, but are also of great artistic and historical value.
-Look up at the entrance wall to see the king, accompanied by the queen, smiting a Libyan in the presence of Re-Harakhty and a Kushite in the presence of Amun-Re.
+Look up at the entrance wall to see the pharaoh, accompanied by the queen, smiting a Libyan in the presence of Re-Harakhty and a Kushite in the presence of Amun-Re.

 - Staying the Night: The best option if you want to make the most of your time at this popular tourist attraction is to stay the night.
-Abu Simbel village (beside the temples) has two small hotels where travelers who don't want to rush their temple viewing time can bed down for the night.
+Abu Simbel village (beside the temples) has two small hotels, where travelers who don't want to rush their temple-viewing time can bed down for the night.

 - Abu Simbel Sun Festival: Every year on February 21 and October 21 the rays of the rising sun penetrate into the Great Temple's Sanctuary, illuminating the faces of the divine figures.
-This phenomenon originally occurred one day earlier and is thought to have celebrated Ramses birthday and coronation day, which were undoubtedly an occasion for ritual ceremony during the ancient Egyptian age.
+This phenomenon originally occurred one day earlier and is thought to have celebrated Ramses II's birthday and coronation day, which were undoubtedly an occasion for ritual ceremony during the ancient Egyptian age.
 When the temples were moved to their present site a slight displacement of the principal axis was discovered, which means the phenomenon occurs one day later.
 Today, visitors still flock to Abu Simbel to see this impressive spectacle.

 - By Private Taxi: Trips to Abu Simbel by private taxi are easily arranged in Aswan.
-They're best booked through your hotel or a local travel agent as only taxi drivers with a permit to travel to Abu Simbel are allowed to take you.
+They're best booked through your hotel or a local travel agent, as only taxi drivers with a permit to travel to Abu Simbel are allowed to take you.
 Traveling this way means you can set off at your own designated time to see the temples and miss some of the crowds.